 The City of Tempe may be recognizable as the home of Arizona State University (ASU), but both the city’s location and multiple development projects have continued to create even more reasons to pay close attention.
 Let’s cover some of what this bustling city has to offer!

 If you’re considering Tempe for a personal residence or an investment property, you are likely to find a relatively large percentage of homes are older (at least a few decades in many cases), with lots of block homes dating back to the 1950s or 60s.
 However, detached single-family homes aren’t your only option in this part of town.
 Interested in more of a WOW factor?
 Consider a lakefront condo with views (something you don’t find everywhere in the Phoenix metro).
+If you’re in the market for an investment property, Tempe also offers smaller multifamily properties that can be more difficult to find in some other areas of the East Valley.

 191,712 people live in Tempe, where the median age is 31.6 and the average individual income is $41,918.037.
 Data provided by the U.S. Census Bureau.